We can only assist with the Change of Conditions application.

-Approaching Social Services for housing:
+Approaching Social Services for Housing under section 17:

 If you are given recourse to public funds, you will need to apply for the benefits you want to claim.
 You can do this online (start here) or by going to your local Jobcentre.
 There is some information about this process here.